gersilva96/react-nextjs-boilerplate/README.md

 - If the string can be seen by the user, like a title, it should be added here.
 - Every string should be written in the default language, but you can also have more than one.
 - You can add error descriptions here by its code.
-For example, if the error is coded "MEDIA_NOT_FOUND", you can use "MEDIA_NOT_FOUND": "We cannot find the media you are looking for...".
+For example, if the error is coded "MEDIA_NOT_FOUND", you can use MEDIA_NOT_FOUND = 'We cannot find the media you are looking for...'.

 ### State